ghousseyn/phiber-myo/README.md

  Flags:

- 	-i		Preserve case.
-Files always created in lowercase if this flag is not on -g		Generate entity files when used with myo entity
+ 	-i		Preserve case otherwise files will always be created in lowercase -g		Generate entity files when used with myo entity

  Options: